 Frequently Asked Questions

-A: Grass-2-Gas, or G2G, is a subset of the C-CHANGE project, focused on assessing whether perennial and winter crops can be more widely used as feedstock for producing renewable natural gas (RNG) through anaerobic digestion.
-The end goal is to create a market pull for farmers and farmland owners to establish more perennial and winter crops on their land and determine if the energetics make sense to replace usage of fossil natural gas with renewable natural gas developed from herbaceous material.
+A: Grass2Gas, or G2G, is a subset of the C-CHANGE project, focused on assessing whether perennial and winter crops can be more widely used as feedstock for producing renewable natural gas (RNG) through anaerobic digestion.
+The end goal is to create a market pull for farmers and farmland owners to establish more perennial and winter crops on their land and determine if the energetics make sense to replace fossil natural gas with renewable natural gas developed from plant material.

 Q: What is feedstock?

 A: A feedstock is the raw material used to create an energy source.
-In this case, the feedstocks are perennial and winter crops.
-However, in the larger context of biogas production, they may also include manure and food waste.
+In this case, the focal feedstocks are perennial and winter crops.
+However, in the larger context of biogas production, they may also include manure, food waste, and crop residue.